tiloc/faiadashu/doc/sdc-capabilities.md

 ### Item category: Question
 #### All types
 ##### required
 Supported.
-Renders a '*' after the label
+Renders an asterisk '*' after the label

 ##### repeats
 Supported.
 Renders a multi-selection for items of type `choice`.
 Not supported for `open-choice`.